Next diarist

 BIOGRAPHICAL SUMMARY

 The eldest of five children, Columbus was born in Genoa into a wool weaving family, possibly of Spanish Jewish descent.
 How he became a sailor is unclear, although it seems he may have worked first as a commercial agent in his home city, a busy port.
 He may also have been in the service of a pirate for a while.
 He made his first trading voyage to Khios in the Aegean Sea.
 On one early voyage, his vessel sank during a battle off the Portuguese coast, and it is thought he swam ashore.
 He then settled in Portugal, and married, in 1479, the daughter of the governor of the island of Porto Santo, who bore him one son.
 In the belief that the world was smaller than thought, and round, and that Asia could be reached quickly by sailing west, he petitioned the Portuguese court for funds, only to be rejected.
 He moved to Spain where his plans were more favourably received.
 Here, Beatriz Enriquez became his mistress and bore him a second son, Ferdinand Columbus.
 In 1492, Columbus set off on the first of four famous voyages.
-On the this first one, he explored the Caribbean islands.
+On the first one, he explored the Caribbean islands.
 On the second, he founded the first European town in the New World; and, on the third, he discovered the mainland of South America.
 By the time of his fourth and somewhat ill-fated voyage, Columbus had fallen out of royal favour.
 His journals, which have been translated into English many times, provide a unique record of this famous explorer's voyages, and of his discoveries.

 A biography link